wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.2 - Released on 27 March 2025 =
+= 1.1.3 - Released on 28 April 2025 =
-* Enhancement: Updating the new order status icon images.
-* Enhancement: New Column section for the order tracking link.
+* Enhancement: Updated tab layout to the latest UI design.
-* New: Compatibility with the latest WP 6.7.2 and WC 9.7.1
+* New: Compatibility with the latest WP(6.8) and WC (9.8.2)
-* Fixes: Deprecated function fixed for tracking order.